SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 ### Scenario - Troubles interacting with the database for a new view
 Let's take a look at an example of how these levels are applied practically.

-A developer has recently been asked to build a new table view that shows information about the work consultants have done on client projects.

-They have run into a roadblock because they aren't really sure how best to get the data from the database.

-In particular, they aren't sure exactly what query to run or how to structure the classes in the code.
+A developer has recently been asked to build a new table view.
+The view will show information about the work consultants have done on client projects.
+The developer has run into a roadblock because they aren't really sure how best to get the data from the database.
+Specifically, they aren't sure what query to run or how to structure the classes in the code.

 What they shouldn't do is jump straight into the meat of the problem by saying something like: